achiko/arb-contract-verification/README.md

 # Arb Contract Formal Verification

 This repository contains a formal verification model for a Solidity Arbitrage contract using Z3 SMT solver.

+## Repository Overview

+This project provides a minimal demonstration of how symbolic execution can be used to verify an arbitrage contract.
+The model defines token balances, allowances and profitability constraints in Python and leverages the Z3 solver to prove whether arbitrage is possible under generic conditions.

 ## Files